sillsdev/appbuilder-pwa/README.md

 ### Develop

+Install dependencies using `npm install`.

-Install dependencies by running `npm install` in the root directory and in convert:
+If you use Scripture App Builder to generate data files, you must run `npm install` twice: once in the root directory and once in `convert/`:

 ```bash
 npm install